Move Forward Guide

 * PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.

-Authored by Lori Glumac, PT, DSc, PCS; Bala Pallai, PT, DPT, MA, PCS; Karen Tartick, PT; Liliane Savard, PT, DPT, PCS; Marycarol Baker, PT; Karen Greeley, PT, DScPT; Lisa Milkavich, PT, DPT.
+Authored by Lori Glumac, PT, DSc, board-certified clinical specialist in pediatric physical therapy; Bala Pallai, PT, DPT, MA, board-certified clinical specialist in pediatric physical therapy; Karen Tartick, PT; Liliane Savard, PT, DPT, board-certified clinical specialist in pediatric physical therapy; Marycarol Baker, PT; Karen Greeley, PT, DScPT; Lisa Milkavich, PT, DPT.